kissartisan/I-commit-to/kissartisan/freelancing.md

-## Critical factorrs to be successful while working remotely with clients
+## Critical factors to be successful while working remotely with clients

 - First, it's always about trust & clear communication.
 - After everything were explained well and laid out perfectly, the second one is commitment to great results with minimum supervision.